 - Is there such a thing as a typical target of bullying?

-- How extensive is bullying in schools and how should bullies be dealt with?
+- How extensive is bullying in schools?

 - Is physical bullying more harmful than verbal bullying or emotional bullying?

 - What is the difference between school bullying and workplace bullying?